 Further research about the lady in the sarcophagus has not been conclusive.
 It has been impossible to attribute the tomb to Queen Ada.
 That is the reason why it is safely called the Tomb of the Carian Princess.

-The hall were these impressive remains are kept has now been refreshed and renewed according to the news published in the Hurriyet Daily News.
+The hall where these impressive remains are kept has now been refreshed and renewed according to the news published in the Hurriyet Daily News.
 What exactly has been changed in the setting or the presentation is unclear.

 Thanks to facial reconstruction, this princess has been pieced together and until now she was meeting the visitor from the far end of the room.
 It was a very poignant encounter and I hope that she still gives that impression in the new setting.
-Said newspaper article does not include a picture of the renovated room but only states that with the modern technology, visitors can download the photograph of the golden necklace and crown projected on the interactive screen via the QR Code.
+Said newspaper article does not include a picture of the renovated room but only states that with modern technology, visitors can download the photograph of the golden necklace and crown projected on the interactive screen via the QR Code.

 Why can’t they share this picture on line, I wonder?